Foundation

 Developing creativity

 As we’ve worked together, I’ve had the chance to closely observe how I could best take students on to develop their technical skills to a high level and really begin to explore personal creativity.
-I have formulated an in-depth six-month course of foundation workshops ideal for those of you who aspire to a career in textiles or who want to stretch those skills still further with The Textile Space.
+I am now excited to announce that I have formulated an in-depth six-month course of foundation workshops ideal for those of you who aspire to a career in textiles or who want to stretch those skills still further with The Textile Space.
 The course is also perfect for those who need to prepare an impressive portfolio for college or university entrance interviews.

 There is no age limit for this new course; anyone with a genuine interest and curiosity in making the best of their skills will find it fascinating and constructive.